HelpSeeker/Image-Sorter/README.md

 Python script to sort images based on histogram similarity via OpenCV.

-Single-threaded, unoptimized and RAM hungry.
+Single-threaded and unoptimized.
 But hey, at least it works.

 ## Usage